Chile national football team: Crisis and scandals (2001 - 2007)

+Golden generation (2008 - 2019)

-Bielsa's era (2008-2011)
+Bielsa's era (2008−2012)

+Chile vs Brazil at the 2010 World Cup at the round of 16.

 On 16 October 2008, Chile beat Argentina 1–0 for the first time in a qualifying competition, making history.
 Marcelo Bielsa was acclaimed for this accomplishment by both Chilean and Argentinian people.
 This match was seen as one of the reasons that ended Alfio Basile's tenure as the Argentina coach.

-After finishing second place at the 2010 World Cup qualifiers, Chile qualified for the 2010 FIFA World Cup held in South Africa after 12 years absence.
+After finishing second place at the 2010 World Cup qualifiers, Chile qualified for the 2010 FIFA World Cup held in South Africa after 12 years absence in good form, with wins to Colombia (4-2), Paraguay (2-0) and Perú (3-1) as visit, and Humberto Suazo being the top goal scorer of the tournament.

 The team later reached to the round of 16 at the tournament after two wins against Honduras and Switzerland in the group stage.
-Despite of losing 0–3 to Brazil in the round of 16, Marcelo Bielsa still extended his contract with the Chile national team until 2015.
+Despite losing 0–3 to Brazil in the round of 16, marking a good come back to the competition finishing in 10th place.

+Marcelo Bielsa still extended his contract with the Chile national team until 2015.
 Bielsa stated that he would leave his position if Jorge Segovia were elected as President of the Chilean Football Federation.
 He followed through on this threat, despite Segovia's election being annulled, and resigned in February 2011.
 Claudio Borghi then became Chile's manager in March 2011.
-After a string of bad performances and harsh criticisms, Claudio Borghi stepped down as Chile's manager in November 2012.
+At the 2011 Copa América Chile was upset by Venezuela in the quarterfinals and after a string of bad performances and harsh criticisms, Claudio Borghi stepped down as Chile's manager in November 2012.